-The class will engage in eight debates throughout the semester, each focusing on a single entity that we are studying.
-Three teams will lead each debate and will propose specific actions by the entity and support those actions from the perspective of the CFO.
+The class will engage in eight board meetings throughout the semester, each focusing on a single entity that we are studying.
+Three teams will lead each board meeting and will propose specific actions by the entity and support those actions from the perspective of the CFO.
 The rest of the class functions as the board of directors and will participate in the discussion.
 The three groups will support their positions and refute the positions of the other groups, all striving to use relevant data.

-The debates will be graded for the written four-page outlines, the group oral performance (both group grades) and the individual performance.
-Grading criteria include strength of support for the group position, effectiveness of countering other group positions, data used in all aspects of the debate and level and quality of the oral comments made, both individually and as a group.
+The board meetings will be graded for the written four-page outlines, the group oral performance (both group grades) and the individual performance.
+Grading criteria include strength of support for the group position, effectiveness of countering other group positions, data used in all aspects of the board meeting and level and quality of the written and oral comments made, both individually and as a group.